AndyObtiva/glimmer-dsl-libui/README.md

 [Check Out Many More Examples Over Here!](#examples)

-NOTE: [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) is in early alpha mode (only supports included [examples](#examples)).
+NOTE: [Glimmer DSL for LibUI](https://rubygems.org/gems/glimmer-dsl-libui) is feature-complete and in beta mode (though the C [libui](https://github.com/andlabs/libui) is still mid-alpha).
 Please help make better by contributing, adopting for small or low risk projects, and providing feedback.
-It is still an early alpha, so the more feedback and issues you report the better.
+The more feedback and issues you report the better.

 Other [Glimmer](https://rubygems.org/gems/glimmer) DSL gems you might be interested in:
 - [glimmer-dsl-swt](https://github.com/AndyObtiva/glimmer-dsl-swt): Glimmer DSL for SWT (JRuby Desktop Development GUI Framework)